Ryzz123/lumenity-lumenity/README.md

 ### License

-Nexus Framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Lumenity Framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ### Author

-Nexus Framework is developed and maintained by [Nexus](
+Lumenity Framework is developed and maintained by [Lumenity](

 ### Support

-If you have any questions or need help with Nexus Framework, you can contact us at [
+If you have any questions or need help with Lumenity Framework, you can contact us at [

 ### Contributing

-If you would like to contribute to Nexus Framework, you can fork the repository on GitHub and submit a pull request with your changes.
+If you would like to contribute to Lumenity Framework, you can fork the repository on GitHub and submit a pull request with your changes.